-IPEF, APEP, etc: New Worker Centered Model or Not?
+IPEF, APEP, etc: New Worker Centered

 The Biden administration has announced regional negotiations, including the Indo-Pacific Economic Framework (IPEF), and has recently suggested they seek similar talks among Latin American countries, as well as talks with Taiwan and other nations.
 The Biden administration has pledged to create a new “worker-centered” trade agreement model.
 This is not only smart policy, but politically necessary.
 Decades of corporate-rigged trade pacts caused such significant harm to people and the planet that the last of such deals, the Trans-Pacific Partnership (TPP), couldn’t garner a majority in Congress during the Obama administration.
 The TPP debacle proved the old trade model is no longer politically viable.